tgsn-co/SlackSummarisePDF/README.md

 5. On the Slack App page Go to OAuth and Permissions --> Scopes --> Add chat:write scope.

 6. Finally, back to “Basic Information” --> “Install your app to your workspace” --> “Allow” Once that is successful.
-Restart your slack app and install the app and start messaging and programming your slack bot!
+Restart your slack app and install the app.

 **Usage**

-After completing the setup, share a PDF document in a Slack channel.
-The Lambda function will be triggered, process the PDF, summarize its content using OpenAI, and post the summary back to the Slack channel.
+After completing the setup, add the bot to any Slack channel and share a PDF document in the channel.
+The Lambda function will be triggered, process the PDF, summarise its content using OpenAI, and post the summary back to the Slack channel.

 ## Potential Source of Errors

 --**Failure to retrieve PDF:** Faliure to retrieve the document the get_pdf_text function will return "Failed to retrieve the document."
 This will be sent to OpenAI, summarised and sent to the channel.
 This will likely show up in the message.

---**Failure to Extract Text:** If the text cannot be extracted using the PYMuPDF module either an empty string will be returned this will be reflected in the request to OpenAI and the slack message.
+--**Failure to Extract Text:** If the text cannot be extracted using the PYMuPDF module either an empty string or an error will be returned.
+An empty string will be reflected in the request to OpenAI and the slack message.
 If an error is thrown the funtion will stop and an error message will be returned to the CloudWatch Logs.

 --**OpenAI Down:** If OpenAI may respond with an error code which will be posted to Slack.